oasis-tcs/tosca-specs/2_0/TOSCA-v2.0.md

-- The derivation rules describe what (keyname) definitions are inherited from the parent type and further if and how they can be expanded or
+- The derivation rules describe what (keyname) definitions are inherited from the parent type and further if and how they can be expanded or modified.
+Note that some definitions (for example, “version”) and intrinsic to the type declaration and so are not inherited.

 >  author="Jordan,PM,Paul,TNK6 R"